vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 1. Bind the service instance to your application with the `cf bind-service` command.

-    This instructs Tanzu Application Services to provide your application with the connection information for the MySQL database you created earlier.
+    This instructs Tanzu Application Service to provide your application with the connection information for the MySQL database you created earlier.
     This is given to your application in the `VCAP_SERVICES` environment variable.